YannCebron/m68kplugin/docs/known_issues.md

 Non-supported instructions/registers will yield false positive errors
 > _"Cannot resolve macro '$MNEMONIC$ \| $REGISTER$'"_

-Using non-supported address mode will result in syntax error or
+Using a non-supported address mode will result in syntax error or
 > _"<$ADDRESS_MODE$> expected, got $TEXT$"_

 ### Directives